All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (second column) Palazzo del Capitano: inscription making reference to Pope Leo X: (third column) Cathedral: Pope Paul III; (last column) Cathedral: Cardinal Cesi

-Todi knew a period of growth when Angelo Cesi became the bishop of the town (1566-1606); the Cesi were Dukes of Acquasparta and a very rich family.
+Todi knew a period of growth when Angelo Cesi became the bishop of the town (1566-1606); the Cesi were Dukes of Acquasparta and a very rich family with palaces in Rome.
 Angelo Cesi embellished Todi with an elegant fountain, a renovated Bishop's palace and a family palace.
 In Rome he promoted the construction of S. Maria in Vallicella.